Skip to main content

 DELETE examples

-Revokes an Object Storage Key.
-This key pair will no longer be usable by third-party clients.
+Revokes an Object Storage access key.
+Once revoked, the access key can no longer be used by third-party clients.
 A successful request triggers an obj_access_key_delete event.

 Learn more...